Kong/cloud-migration-journey/docs/explore/phase2.md

 Any application that intended to be a part of the mesh requires a dataplane proxy (sidecar).

-In this case, the `monolith` and `runtime instance` were provisioned dataplanes.
+In this case, the `monolith` and `runtime instance` were each provisioned dataplanes.
 The dataplanes register with the zone control plane, and will communicate with dataplanes running in the local zone as well as communicate with zones ingress/egresses to send traffic across zones.

 **Universal Mode**

-All these services were deployed as processes onto the VMs, `global control plane`, `zone cp`, `zone ingress`, `zone egress`, `dataplane`, which is referred to as Universal Mode in the Kuma Documentation.
+All these services were deployed as processes onto VMs, `global control plane`, `zone cp`, `zone ingress`, `zone egress`, `dataplane`, which is referred to as Universal Mode in the Kuma Documentation.

-In the next section, we will explore the configuration of each component more closely.

 ## Explore Infrastructure

+In this section, we will explore the configuration of each component more closely.

 First, open the ansible inventory file and copy the host IPs of the kuma labeled hosts: